 Besides tasting amazing, they have a really nice stodgy texture that I love in pancakes, and the fact that they’re full of wholesome ingredients means they’re a great choice for breakfast any day of the week.

-- 1 tbsp ground flaxseeds + 2 tbsp brown rice milk (or water)
+- 1 tbsp ground flaxseeds + 2 tbsp plant milk (or water)

 - 1 ripe banana